Hardik Pandya

 Hardik Himanshu Pandya (born 11 October 1993) is an Indian international cricketer who plays for the Indian cricket team.
-He is an all-rounder who is a right-handed middle order batsman and fast-medium bowler.
+He is an all-rounder who is a right-handed middle-order batsman and right arm fast-medium bowler.
 He is considered one of the best all-rounders in the world in white-ball cricket.
-Pandya has represented India in all three formats.
+Pandya is the first fast-bowling all-rounder in T20Is to complete 1,000 runs and 100 wickets.
 He captains Mumbai Indians in the Indian Premier League and occasionally plays for Baroda in domestic cricket.
-He has captained the Indian team in white-ball cricket and was the vice captain of the team that won the 2024 T20 World Cup.
+He has captained the Indian team in white-ball cricket and was the vice-captain of the team that won the 2024 T20 World Cup.

 Early years

 Pandya was born on 11 October 1993 in Choryasi, Surat, Gujarat.
 His father, Himanshu Pandya, ran a small car finance business in Surat which he shut down and moved to Vadodara when Hardik was five to provide his sons with better cricket training facilities.
 Himanshu Pandya worked as a loan consultant in Vadodara.
 He enrolled his two sons into Kiran More's cricket academy in Vadodara.
 Lacking finances, the Pandya family lived in a rented apartment in Gorwa, with the brothers using a second-hand car to travel to the cricket ground.
 Hardik studied at the MK High School until ninth grade before dropping out to focus on cricket.

 Pandya made steady progress in junior-level cricket, and according to Krunal, "won a lot of matches single-handedly" in club cricket.
 In an interview with the Indian Express, Hardik said that he was dropped from his state age-group teams due to his "attitude problems".
 He added that he was "just an expressive child" who did not "like to hide his emotions."

 According to his father, Pandya was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.